INFO-4602-5602/project-2-ncwit-team-5/Submission/README.md

    (b).
 We create a tooltip that shows the x- and y-value of each point when you hover over a point.

-The third visualization, we use python3 do data clean(Jupyter), the file name is yifan.ipynb in data process folder.
+The third visualization, we use python3 do data clean(Jupyter) and use D3 show the graph.
+The file name is yifan.ipynb in data process folder.
 We extracted “Major Program Name” and “Totals, Male: Total Declared Majors (Tot.
 M)”.
+Then drop the miss value.
 This part code is:

 MAJOR = data.groupby('Major Program Name')['Totals, Male: Total Declared Majors (Tot.
 M)'].count()